-The use of oxygen must be considered for those recipients where these devices fail to adequately There must be documentation of satisfactory clinical improve the recipient's condition. improvement such that mechanical ventilation through a tracheotomy tube is justifiably avoided.
+The use of oxygen must be considered for those beneficiaries where these devices fail to adequately improve the beneficiary's condition.
+There must be documentation of satisfactory clinical improvement such that mechanical ventilation through a tracheotomy tube is justifiably avoided.